KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/generate/gps_graphic.rst

    <a href="https://en.wikipedia.org/wiki/Coordinated_Universal_Time" target="_blank">this article about UTC</a>

 ..
-[1] UTC is short for Coordinated Universal Time and is the primary time standard by which the world regulates clocks and time.
+[1] UTC is short for Coordinated Universal Time (Universal Time Coordinated) and is the primary time standard by which the world regulates clocks and time.
 See |wiki_UTC| on Wikipedia for more details.

 ..
-[2] Note: for type **1** (follow centered dot): (a) crop values are only valid as a percentage and only the bottom (resp left) values will be taken into consideration as both values (ie: bot/top) will need to be equal to keep the dot centered; (b) if data source is not **GPS location**, the centering will only be done for horizontal axis (time), vertical axis crop will behave just like for the type **0** (it will statically keep the same min/max limit allowing the now_dot to move up and down).
+[2] Note: for type **1** (follow centered dot): (a) crop values are only valid as a percentage and only the bottom (respective left) values will be taken into consideration as both values (ie: bot/top) will need to be equal to keep the dot centered; (b) if data source is not **GPS location**, the centering will only be done for horizontal axis (time), vertical axis crop will behave just like for the type **0** (it will statically keep the same min/max limit allowing the now_dot to move up and down).

 ..
 [3] Note: for the horizontal type, absolute values are the longitude (for the location source type) and time (in milliseconds since epoch) for the rest of the data source types.